vimanuelt/brightness-control/README.md

 ### Features
 - Select from multiple connected monitors.
-- Adjust brightness using a vertical slider.
+- Adjust brightness using a horizontal slider.
 - Predefined buttons for setting brightness to minimum (20%) or maximum (100%).

 ### Prerequisites